-The NSW Government has made two keys changes to streamline the approval of outdoor dining:
+The NSW Government has made two key changes to streamline the approval of outdoor dining:

-- 1. Amending the Exempt and Complying

-Development (Codes) SEPP to

-temporarily bring small bars and

-pubs into line with existing exempt

-development provisions for outdoor

-dining in food and drink premises

-such as cafés and restaurants.
-This

-will temporarily (until 31 October

-2021) remove the need for councils to

-process outdoor dining applications for

-small bars and pubs as development

-applications (see section 3 of this

-quideline for more information).

-- 2. Amending the Liquor Regulation 2018 to streamline the process for temporarily extending an existing liquor licence boundary to public spaces and walkways next to food and drink premises.
+- Amending the Exempt and Complying Development (Codes) SEPP to permanently bring small bars and pubs into line with existing exempt development provisions for outdoor dining in food and drink premises such as cafés and restaurants.
+This removes the need for councils to process outdoor dining applications for small bars and pubs as development applications (see section 3 of this guideline for more information). - 2.
+Continuing to offer a fast-track approval process for venues wanting to temporarily extend their licence boundary to include footpaths and public open space.
 The fee for this has also been waived.
-Councils will notify Liquor & Gaming NSW (L&GNSW) and NSW Police when they receive an outdoor dining application with a liquor licence boundary extension.
+Councils will notify Liquor & Gaming NSW (L&GNSW) and NSW Police when they receive an outdoor dining application which needs a liquor licence boundary extension.
 Once Council has approved the outdoor dining application in consultation with NSW Police, L&GNSW can finalise the temporary boundary extension and apply it to the liquor licence (see section 3 of this guideline for more information).
 Venues may also be able to use a pop-up-licence if that option suitable for their venue.